|Walk Facts||Good book about tramping in Aoraki / Mt Cook National Park|

 The hut itself sits on the slopes of Mt Ollivier in an unbelievably beautiful place.
 On a cracking day, you can have it all: the surrounding mountain massifs covered in snow, dramatic sounds of breaking glaciers, Mt Aoraki turning into a pink sugarloaf during the evening sun, a dozen kea screaming at each other to the point that it eventually became annoying, and much more.

 Our idyllic evening was interrupted only once when a rescue helicopter came for a girl who tried to slide down on steep snow.
 She managed to slide, however, she didn’t manage to stop and ended up amongst the boulders and scree.
 We’re not sure how serious the fall was but after seeing where she fell the next day, slipping from the top could have had fatal consequences.

 By 9 pm, the hut was full.
 There were around 7 tents outside.
-We went to sleep around 10 pm but people stayed awake until 2 am, drinking and playing games.
+We went to sleep around 10 pm but people stayed awake until 2 am, drinking and playing games such as link w88.
 Now I understand why Mueller Hut is sometimes referred to as “the highest elevation hostel in New Zealand”.
 The rooms are well insulated though so it was all good.
 We slept reasonably well and long (my mum around 14 hours) and the morning after we started to make our way down.
 There was only one tricky bit – the snowy patch where the woman slid the day before.
 As soon as we overcame this bit, I knew we’d be fine.